AstraZeneca: CAFÉ study

-In 2004, University of Minnesota research participant Dan Markingson committed suicide while enrolled in an industry-sponsored pharmaceutical trial comparing three FDA-approved atypical antipsychotics: Seroquel (quetiapine), Zyprexa (olanzapine), and Risperdal (risperidone).
+In 2004, University of Minnesota research participant Dan Markingson took his own life while enrolled in an industry-sponsored pharmaceutical trial comparing three FDA-approved atypical antipsychotics: Seroquel (quetiapine), Zyprexa (olanzapine), and Risperdal (risperidone).
 University of Minnesota Professor of Bioethics Carl Elliott noted that Markingson was enrolled in the study against the wishes of his mother, Mary Weiss, and that he was forced to choose between enrolling in the study or being involuntarily committed to a state mental institution.
 A 2005 FDA investigation cleared the university.
 Nonetheless, controversy around the case has continued.
 A Mother Jones article resulted in a group of university faculty members sending a public letter to the university Board of Regents urging an external investigation into Markingson's death.

 Transfer mispricing

-In 2010, AstraZeneca agreed to pay £505 million to settle a UK tax dispute related to transfer mispricing.
+In February 2010, AstraZeneca agreed to pay £505 million to settle a UK tax dispute related to transfer mispricing.

-Conflicting commitments to the UK and the EU
+Conflicting commitments to the UK and the EU over COVID-19 vaccines

-In August 2020 AstraZeneca declared towards the European Commission and the EU member states:
+In August 2020, AstraZeneca made an advance purchase agreement with the European Commission and the EU member states for the supply of COVID-19 vaccines: